codeAmar/wmdd4935_labs/README.md

 # wmdd4935_labs
-This repo contain the labs exercise for the mongo, node , hapi
+This repo contain the labs exercise for hapi